home espresoo machine guide

 Every espresso machine is unique.
 It is manufactured differently, with varying temperatures and steam pressures, producing different results.

-Its capabilities might be limited, so finding a guide for your make and model could also be helpful.
+The machine you have may have limitations, so finding a specific machine guide for your make and model could also be helpful.

-If you have a Sage coffee machine, you can read this blog to focus on your model after reading this article.
+If you have a Sage coffee machine, you can read this blog to focus on your model after finishing with this article.

 3. Coffee Grinder

-A good grinder is crucial for testing how to make coffee with espresso machine.
+A good grinder is crucial for making great coffee with your espresso machine.
 If your machine has a built-in grinder like the Sage Barista Pro, you're in luck.
 If not, you'll need a separate burr grinder.

 If you need to upgrade because you're still buying pre-ground coffee, check out our coffee bean grinders.